 Overview of our most important services

-- Got a quick question?
-Ask a Librarian!
-Call, Chat (IM), e-mail or tweet (@tourolibraries) to speak to a reference librarian.
+- Ask-A-Librarian: Got a quick question?
+Contact us via call, chat (IM), e-mail, or tweet (@tourolibraries) to speak to a reference librarian.

-- We’ve got more Resources than you can ever count!
-Over 120 different databases in all disciplines, 56,000 ejournals, over 350,000 ebooks, and streaming video.
+- Resources: We’ve got more resources than you could ever count!
+Over 170 different databases in many disciplines, 82,000 e-journals, over 600,000 eBooks, and streaming video.

-- LibGuides are guides created by professional librarians on a variety of subjects.
-These guides can serve as a portal to a selection of authoritative and credible resources for you and your students.
+- LibGuides: These online library guides are created by professional librarians on a variety of subjects.
+LibGuides can serve as a portal to a selection of authoritative and credible resources for you and your students.

-- For questions on Copyright, Fair Use and Open Access, ask Carrie Levinson.
+- Copyright: For questions on Copyright, Fair Use, and Open Access, contact Kirk Snyder.

-- Help your students learn to use the library by scheduling a hands-on library session given by library staff.
+- Library Classes: Help your students learn to use the library by scheduling a hands-on library session given by library staff.
 The best time for these sessions to be beneficial to your students is when they are connected to an assignment.
+We give both in-person and online classes.
 Contact your site library.

-- Come and learn for yourself about the library services and resources available to you by attending library workshops and Webinars.
+- Webinars: Come and learn for yourself about the library services and resources available to you by attending library webinars.

 - Open Educational Resources (OER): These are freely available educational materials, which are openly licensed and can be re-used and modified by instructors.
 The open license nature of OER means professors can edit and customize the materials to their needs.
 Using OER textbooks will help students save hundreds of dollars and also make them access to free online textbooks.
 For more information, click here.